tlienart/Franklin.jl/docs/styling/templates.md

 </table>
 ```

-Note that I've already filled in the `href=` in the links to sub-menus.
+Note that I've already filled in the `href=` in the links to the sub-menus.

 The "`CONTENT HERE`" part is where what Franklin generates from Markdown will go.
 Therefore, anything that is *after* that should go in `foot.html`; in our current case: